 A quarterly release that includes significant new features for the plugin.

-A bi-weekly release that addresses issues reported to us in the support forums.
+A release every three weeks that addresses issues reported to us in the support forums.

 An unscheduled release for a security issue or bug causing major breakages.

 Stay in the Loop

 We have no secrets and like sharing what we do!
 If you'd like to know about upcoming releases and what we're currently working on, here are a few ways to stay updated.